tanin47/tip/PROVIDER.md

 ### TL;DR

-* The provider script is an executable binary at `~/Library/Application\ Scripts/tanin.tip/provider` that prints JSON on stdout
+* The provider script is an executable binary at `~/Library/Application\ Scripts/tanin.tip/provider.script` that prints JSON on stdout
-  * The directory is `~/Library/Application\ Scripts/tanin.tip`, and the file is `provider`.
-The file doesn't have extension.
+  * The directory is `~/Library/Application\ Scripts/tanin.tip`, and the file is `provider.script`.
 * The provider script is executed by Tip when activated
-* Don't forget to `chmod 755 ~/Library/Application\ Scripts/tanin.tip/provider`
+* Don't forget to `chmod 755 ~/Library/Application\ Scripts/tanin.tip/provider.script`
 * Use hard link, not symbolic link (i.e. `ln -s`), because Tip runs in [App Sandbox](https://developer.apple.com/app-sandboxing/) and can't follow a symbolic link to a file outside the predefined directory, which is `~/Library/Application\ Scripts/tanin.tip/`.
-* Lastly, don't forget to enable Tip and configure Tip's short key by:
+* Lastly, don't forget to enable Tip:
   * Go to System Preferences > Keyboard > Shortcuts > Services > Scroll down to the "Text" section.
 You should see "Tip: open tips" under the "Text" section.
-Please make sure to check it, and you can also change the short key here.
+Please make sure to check it.

 Example
 --------

-Here's `~/Library/Application\ Scripts/tanin.tip/provider` written in Ruby:
+Here's `~/Library/Application\ Scripts/tanin.tip/provider.script` written in Ruby:

 ```ruby
 #!/usr/bin/env ruby